scubamount/scubamount.github.io/README.md

 Import-Module SALK-Utils
 ```

-(6)- Find my module package, "SALK-Utils".
-(Location hidden for now.
-Contact me for info.)

-This directory will constantly be updated with new tools as well as improvements to the current tools.
-Please do not remove this folder.
+This directory is frequently updated with additional tools and enhanced versions of existing tools.
+Please refrain from deleting this directory.

-> Note: Editing this folder will break the certificate signage I have used, and at that point any tampered files will be considered malware.
+It is important to note that any modifications to this directory will compromise the certificate signature, and any tampered files will be deemed malicious.

-(7)- As either Admin or Superuser, Run the `Import-Module` command

-This will import all of my tools.
+To import all the available tools, execute the `Import-Module` command as either an Admin or Superuser.

 ```powershell
 Install-Module SALK-Utils; Import-Module SALK-Utils
 ```

 - You will now have all of my tools *for your current session of powershell*.
 If commands are listed out, then the import was successful.
 Errors?
 Scroll below...

----

 # Usage